-In the case of a Tiny House on a foundation, the house will need to be connected to the public sewer system if one is available, or connected to an on-site wastewater system approved and permitted by the Larimer County Department of Health and Environment.
-A full on-site wastewater system is most common, consisting of a septic tank and soil treatment area (or leach field).
-A full on-site wastewater system is capable of treating all of the wastewater generated inside the home - including toilet wastes and grey water from other fixtures.
+In the case of a Tiny House on a foundation, the house will need to be connected to the public sewer system if one is available or connected to an on-site wastewater treatment system approved and permitted by the Larimer County Department of Health and Environment.
+A full on-site wastewater system is most common, consisting of a septic tank and soil treatment area (or leach field), and is required except in cases where the property cannot accommodate one.

-On some lots it is not feasible to install a full on-site wastewater system due to very small lot area, or other constraints such as nearby wells, lakes or streams.
-In this situation, an alternative system such as a sealed vault can be considered.
+On some lots it is not feasible to install a full on-site wastewater system due to very small lot area, or inability to meet setbacks to nearby wells, lakes, or streams.
+In these rare cases, an alternative system such as a sealed vault can be considered.
 A sealed vault functions like a septic tank without an outlet.
 Vaults must be pumped out by a licensed pumper each time they fill.
-Because pumping is expensive, vault systems are generally practical for seasonal or weekend use only.
+Because pumping is expensive, vault systems are generally only practical for seasonal or weekend use.

 Some Tiny Houses use composting toilets to treat toilet wastes.
-The remaining flows from fixtures connected to sinks, bath tubs or showers, and laundry facilities are called grey water.
-Under current Colorado standards, grey water must be treated in the same way as sewage flows containing toilet wastes.
+Composting toilets must be approved by the National Sanitation Foundation or an equivalent testing agency.
+The remaining flows from fixtures connected to sinks, bathtubs or showers, and laundry facilities are called grey water.
+Under current regulations, grey water must be treated in the same way as sewage flows containing toilet wastes.
 This means either a full septic system or a sealed vault in areas where public sewer is not available.
-In the future, separate grey water regulations may be enacted which could modify how flows that do not include toilet waste can be managed.

 If the Tiny House has NO interior water fixtures such as a sink, tub, shower or toilet, an additional option that can be considered for seasonal or weekend use may be a vaulted privy.
 These are the types of toilet facilities seen at campgrounds and many trail heads.
-The vault is sealed in order to prevent contamination of groundwater, and requires pumping service just like the units at trail heads.
+The vault is sealed in order to prevent contamination of groundwater and requires pumping service.